Topological Thouless Pumping of Ultracold Fermions

 In this Letter, we report a realization of Thouless' topological charge pump by exploiting the controllability of ultracold atoms in an optical superlattice.
-Differently from recent realizations of topological bands in two (spatial or synthetic) dimensions~\cite{Aidelsburger13, Miyake13, Jotzu14, Aidelsburger, Mancini:2015wl, Stuhl:2015wn} our experiment explores the topology of a (1+1) dimensional adiabatic process, in which a dynamically controllable one-dimensional optical superlattice is implemented following the proposal of Ref.~\cite{Wang}.
-Topological pumping is seen as a shift of the center of mass (CM) of an atomic cloud measured with \emph{in situ} imaging.
-We extract the Chern number of the pumping procedure from the average shift of the CM per pumping cycle.
-The topological nature of the pump is revealed by the clear dependence on the topology of the pumping trajectories in parameter space.
+Differently from recent realizations of topological bands in two (spatial or synthetic) dimensions~\cite{Aidelsburger13, Miyake13, Jotzu14, Aidelsburger, Mancini:2015wl, Stuhl:2015wn}, our experiment explores the topology of a (1+1) dimensional adiabatic process, in which a dynamically controllable one-dimensional optical superlattice is implemented following the proposal of Ref.~\cite{Wang}.
+Topological pumping is seen as a shift of the center of mass (CoM) of an atomic cloud measured with \emph{in situ} imaging.
+We extract the Chern number of the pumping procedure from the average shift of the CoM per pumping cycle.
+The topological nature of the pump is revealed by the clear dependence on the topology of the pumping trajectories in parameter space as to whether the trajectory is enclosing the degenerate point or not.
 Our work introduces a new experimental platform to study topological quantum phenomena in adiabatic driven systems.

 In our experiments, an ultracold Fermi gas of ytterbium atoms $^{171}$Yb is prepared (see Methods A) and loaded into a dynamically controlled optical superlattice.
-Specifically, we construct a stationary 266nm-spacing optical lattice (short lattice) created by retro-reflection of a 532nm laser beam and a 532nm-spacing optical lattice (long lattice) with a time-dependent phase created by the interference of two 532nm laser beams, which is stabilized by a Michelson interferometer (see Methods B).
-As a result, these laser beams create the required \cite{Wang} time-dependent one-dimensional optical superlattice of the form
+Specifically, we construct a stationary lattice (short lattice) that has the period of 266~nm and a dynamical interferometric lattice (long lattice) that has the period of 532~nm whose phase is stabilized and controlled by a Michelson interferometer (see Methods B).
+As a result, these laser beams create the required~\cite{Wang} time-dependent one-dimensional optical superlattice of the form